tincandevelop/Video-Game/README.md

 # Video-Game
-A scurrently un-named video game made in unity
+A currently un-named video game made in unity